-The current research will conduct three different studies.
-The first study will develop a new physical layout evaluation tool for Long Term Care Facility Units (LTCF-U).
-The new research tool will assess the physical layouts (architectural plans) of LTCF-U (built or during the design process) using research-based spacial dimensions associated with Well-Being and Quality of Life.
-The new tools' outcomes will allow us to classify different LTCF-Us' physical layouts and divide them into typologies.
-The second study will use the typologies retrieved from study one to search for the association between the physical layout of the LTCF-U and the Subjective Well-Being and Quality of Life of its residents.
-The third study will again use the same typologies to search for the association between the physical layout of the LTCF-U and the experience of Burnout amongst caregivers.
+The current research will involve three different studies.
+The first study will develop a new physical layout evaluation tool for LTCF unites.
+The new research tool will assess the physical layout (architectural plans) of LTCF units (that are already built or are in the design process), using research-based spacial dimensions associated with SWB and QoL.
+The outcomes of the new tool will allow us to classify different LTCF units’ physical layout and divide them into typologies.
+The second study will use the typologies retrieved from the first study to search for associations between the physical layout of LTCF units and the SWB and QoL of its residents.
+The third study will again use these typologies to search for associations between the physical layout of LTCF units and the experience of burnout among caregivers.

 All three studies will be conducted with the full approval of the ethics committee, following all required rules and guidelines.

-Study one: Developing a new physical layout evaluation tool for Long Term Care Facilitys, a methodological research
+Study One: Methodological Research to Develop a Physical Layout Assessment Tool for LTCFs

 Aims and Objectives

-The study aims to develop an analytical tool that will assess physical layouts (architectural plans) of Long Term Care Facility Units (LTCF-U).
-The new innovative tools' objectives are to allow differentiating between physical layouts of LTCF-U by their correlation to the Well-Being and Quality Of Life of their residents.
+The study aims to develop an analytical tool to assess the physical layout (architectural plans) of LTCF units.
+The objective for this new innovative tool is to allow differentiation between physical layouts of LTCF units based on spatial dimensions that can be perceived as related to the SWB and QoL of their residents.

-Study hypothesis
+Study Hypothesis

-The new tool will be able to assess the physical layouts of LTCF-U based on spatial dimensions that can be perceived as related to WB and QoL.
+The new tool will be able to assess the physical layouts of LTCF units based on spatial dimensions that can be perceived as related to SWB and QoL.

-The new tools' outcomes will allow us to classify different LTCF-Us' physical layouts and divide them into typologies based on their layout.
+The new tool’s outcomes will allow us to classify different LTCF units’ physical layouts and, based on that, to divide them into typologies.

-Procedure:

-The tool: Development
+Procedure

-An assessment checklist will be formed by merging different physical layout dimensions that are correlated to Well-Being and Quality of Life (research-based dimensions retrieved from the previous literature review).
+Developing the Assessment Tool: Based on the literature in this area, as described in the literature review, an assessment checklist will be creating by merging different physical layout dimensions that are correlated with SWB and QoL.
 An exact procedure and measures will be devised in order to ensure consistency of measurement.
-Variables will be extracted using measurement on the plans and by using techniques that are deployed as part of Spatial Syntax (Syntax, 1988).
+Variables will be extracted using measurements on the plans and by using techniques deployed as part of the Spatial Syntax method (Syntax, 1988).

-Executing the new tool: Forty randomly Computerized LTCF-U plans, located all over Israel, will be analyzed by the new tool.
-The Computerized plans will be collected from the Long Term Care Facility owners (or management) or by its architects that will give their consent to collaborate in these studies.
-Inclusion criteria: 1) each LTCF must have a valid license from the Israeli Ministry of Health (if not yet inhabited, the plans of the LTCF must be approved by the Israeli Ministry of Health) and 2) a minimum of twenty-four beds per unit.
+Implementing the New Tool: Forty randomly computerized LTCF unit plans, located all over Israel, will be analyzed by the new tool.
+The computerized plans will be collected from the LTCF owners or managers, or by the architects of these units who give their consent to collaborate in the research.
+The inclusion criteria are: 1) each LTCF must have a valid license from the Israeli Ministry of Health (if not yet inhabited, the plans of the LTCF must be approved by the Ministry of Health) and 2) a minimum of twenty-four beds per unit.

-Data Analysis:
+Data Analysis

 A list of indicators will be measured for each of the collected plans.
-Factor analysis will be conducted in order to reduce the list of attributes, creating factors that can be perceived as effecting similar aspects of life in a LTCF-U. Following this, cluster analysis will be used to divide the plans into groups (typologies).
+Factor analysis will be conducted in order to reduce the list of attributes, creating factors that can be perceived as affecting similar aspects of life in LTCF units.
+Following this, cluster analysis will be used to divide the plans into groups or “typologies.”

-Study two: The association between the physical layout of the Long Term Care Facility Unit to the Subjective Well-Being and Quality of Life of its residents.
+Study Two: Associations between Physical Layout of LTCF Units and Residents’ Subjective Well-Being and Quality of Life

-Aims and objectives
+Aims and Objectives

-The second study aims to explore the association between the physical layout of the Long Term Care Facility Unit to the Subjective Well-Being and Quality of Life of its residents.
-The current study will address this association by using the LTCF-U typologies retrieved from study one.
+The second study aims to explore the association between the physical layout of LTCF units to the SWB and QoL of its residents.
+It will address this association by using the LTCF unit typologies retrieved from Study One.

-Study hypothesis
+Study Hypothesis